9 Best Short Treks in Nepal for Beginners

 Day 07: Fly out to Kathmandu

-The best time for the Everest panorama trek is from September to May.
-Because of not very high enough, you can even do it in winter.
-November and December offer the best visibilities on this trek.
-But summer is not a good season for the Everest panorama.
+The best time for the Everest Panorama Trek is from September to May.
+Because it is not very high enough, you can even do it in the winter.
+November and December offer the best visibility on this Trek.
+But summer is not a good season for the Everest Panorama.
 Usually, the Lukla flights can't operate in the monsoon with poor visibility.

 Langtang Valley Trekking